-MIAMI – Today in Aviation, Ottowa-based Canadian low-cost, long-haul carrier Zoom Airlines (Z4) ceased operations in 2008.
+DALLAS – Today in Aviation, Ottawa-based Canadian low-cost, long-haul carrier Zoom Airlines (Z4) ceased operations in 2008.

 Zoom was founded by Scottish brothers John and Hugh Boyle in May 2002.
 The airline launched operations with an Airbus A320 leased from Monarch Airlines (ZB) and a single Boeing 767-300ER.

 Initially, flights covered leisure destinations such as Barbados, Fort Lauderdale, and Jamaica.
-Transatlantic services to the UK and Europe included London Gatwick, Glasgow, Manchester, Cardiff and Belfast, as well as Paris and Rome.
+Transatlantic services to the UK and Europe included London Gatwick (LGW), Glasgow, Manchester, Cardiff, and Belfast, as well as Paris and Rome.

-Additional 767s were sourced as well as the smaller Boeing 757, after the A320 was returned to Monarch in April 2003.
+Additional Boeing 767s were sourced, as well as the smaller 757s, after the A320 was returned to Monarch in April 2003.

 However, in early 2008 financial difficulties began to emerge.
 Increasing fuel prices, coupled with the global economic downturn created a perfect storm for the airline.

-On August 27, one of the airlines Boeing 767s was held at Calgary International Airport (YCC) when the owner suddenly cancelled its lease agreement.
-The following day a Boeing 757 was held at Glasgow and Cardiff Airports after it was reported that the airline had failed to pay ATC charges.
+On August 27, one of the airline’s Boeing 767s was held at Calgary International Airport (YCC) when the owner suddenly canceled its lease agreement.
+The following day, a Boeing 757 was held at Glasgow and Cardiff airports after it was reported that the airline had failed to pay ATC charges.